Exam Descriptions

 -

-- A multiple-choice exam assessing foundational knowledge
+- A multiple-choice exam assessing foundational knowledge in the field

 - An experiential laboratory activity, with an associated write-up assessing critical thinking, writing skills and foundational knowledge.
-For the experiential laboratory activity, students participate in both an exercise science and a public health-themed experience.

 -